Hypergeometric decomposition of Delsarte K3 pencils: Introduction

 \begin{itemize}[label={}] \item

 \end{itemize} \end{mainthm*}

 In each case, we have one hypergeometric factor associated to the holomorphic form.
-When $W_\psi$ is nontrivial, we have additional hypergeometric factors; when $C$ is nontrivial, we have Dirichlet $L$-function factors.
+The appearance of additional hypergeometric and Dirichlet $L$-function factors aligns with the decomposition of $H^{2}(X_\psi)$ identified by Kloosterman.

 The hypergeometric parameters are consistent with the parameters arising in hypergeometric Picard-Fuchs equations satisfied by elements of $H^2(X_\psi, \C)$.
-Here we also face a challenge, not present in \cite{HD20}.
+When computing the Picard-Fuchs equations, we face another challenge that was not present in \cite{HD20}.
 The Griffiths-Dwork diagrammatic method used by those authors to compute the Picard-Fuchs equations is not as effective in our situation.
-The fact that the matrices defining the pencils $\Lsf_3\Fsf_1$, $\Lsf_2\Fsf_2$, $\Lsf_2\Lsf_2$, $\Lsf_4$ and $\Fsf_4$ are symmetric greatly facilitates computations with the diagrams, which is not the case for our pencils.
-In order to address this challenge, we use the recent work of Adolphson and Sperber in \cite{AS23}, which allows us to obtain the hypergeometric parameters associated with the Picard-Fuchs differential operators.
+In order to address this challenge, we use the recent work of Adolphson and Sperber in \cite{AS23} to obtain the hypergeometric parameters associated with the Picard-Fuchs differential operators.

 The plan of the paper is as follows.
 In \S~\ref{S:invertible}, after a brief discussion of the properties of K3 surfaces, we review the classification of Delsarte and invertible polynomials, explaining our choice of deformation constant $d^T$ and identifying groups of symmetries for each pencil.
 In \S~\ref{S:PFequations}, we apply the Adolphson--Sperber method for computing hypergeometric differential operators to the Picard-Fuchs equations of K3 surfaces in $\PP^3$, and compute the resulting collections of Picard-Fuchs equations in our cases of interest.
-In \S~\ref{S:finiteHyp}, we discuss finite field hypergeometric functions and the associated hypergeometric $L$-functions; in particular, we show how to define hypergeometric $L$-functions for collections of parameters that may not be defined over $\Q$, building on work of \cite{AA}.
-In \S~\ref{S:numPoints}, we prove our \hyperref[T:main]{Main Theorem} by obtaining explicit formulas for the point counts.
+In \S~\ref{S:finiteHyp}, we discuss finite field hypergeometric functions and the associated hypergeometric $L$-functions; in particular, we show how to define hypergeometric $L$-functions for collections of parameters that may not be defined over $\Q$, building on work of \cite{AA25}.
+In \S~\ref{S:numPoints}, we obtain explicit formulas for the point counts.
 We validate each of our formulas computationally.
+In \S~\ref{S:Lseries}, we first prove that the hypergeometric parameters in our finite field formulas match the parameters of the hypergeometric Picard-Fuchs equations (see Theorem~\ref{T:hypergeometricMatch}).
+We then prove our \hyperref[T:main]{Main Theorem} by assembling the point count formulas into $L$-series.